Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

 - This designation (Test or Production) can also be set programmatically when authenticating through the embedded Hub.
 For example, if you want to ensure that all Accounts linked via your test environment are marked as Test.

-- Origin Owner ID: The UUID that your system uses to identify the customer that you are connecting via StackOne’s Hub.
-This will be used by your system to identify which customer you should be routing data from or to.
+- Origin Owner ID: The UUID that your system uses to identify the end-user that you are connecting via StackOne’s Hub.
+This will be used by your system to identify which end-user you should be routing data from or to.

 - Origin Owner Name: This will be the name of the Account shown within the Accounts table.